worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 getData();
 ```

-Upon running the above you should get one big object in your browser console that contains all the data that we'll be using in our website:
+Upon running the above we get one big object in your browser console.
+This object contains all the data that we'll be using in our website:

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-10.png)

-However, merely having the data in not enough, we need to do so additional work structure it in a presentable way for users visiting our website.
+Yet, merely having the data in not enough, we need to do so additional work structure it in a presentable way for users visiting our website.
 If you are interested in how we take the above and turn it into a the fully functional example shown at the beginning of this guide then you can proceed directly to [part 2](./graphql-project-part-2).